We have discussed my new obsession with brown butter right? I truly had no idea of its magical powers. I want to say, “Why didn’t someone tell me?”

 When I make brown butter for frostings I heat the butter, chill the butter in the fridge, then allow the butter to come to room temperature.
 Why not just cool it to room temp?
 Because there is one extra little step in there…

-If you do not strain the butter when its hot (which I have never done) then once its chilled the darker sediments will fall to the bottom.
+If you do not strain the butter when it’s hot (which I have never done) then once it’s chilled the darker sediments will fall to the bottom.
 While these don’t taste bad in any other use of brown butter (over veggies, meats, basically all savory applications) I like to remove it for frosting.
-And I like re moved it when the butter is slightly chilled.
+And I like to remove it when the butter is slightly chilled.

 So just take a knife and cut that extra dark section off the bottom.
-Its ok to not remove every single speck of it… I love the look of the little bits peppered throughout the frosting.
-Just cut off the majority of it and discard.
+It’s ok to not remove every single speck of it… I love the look of the little bits peppered throughout the frosting.
+Just cut off the majority of it and discard it.

 This frosting is amazing.
 I won’t even pull up my thesauruses and find a better word because there isn’t.